Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

 * FILE: The file to be processed.
 * init_date: The datetime that will be used as start datetime of the given period.
 * end_date: The datetime that will be used as the end datetime of the given period.
-* hostname: The hostname that is the target host of a connection from the hosts in the result list.
+* hostname: The hostname to be searched in the log file

 Example: